ReviewsMotherboardsGIGABYTE Z790 AORUS ELITE AX Motherboard Review

 • FAN Control

 The RGB Fusion has almost the same layout as it was in the standalone version before.
 Remember, the onboard lighting solution is RGB (not digital).
 So, if you decide to sync all, the digital elements will also come in RGB mode.
 The user can define and control the fans’ behavior under the FAN Control option.
-The user can tune the system from the Performance option (but at their own risk).
+The user can tune the system using the Performance option (but at their own risk).

 Now that we have covered the UEFI/BIOS and GIGABYTE Control Center, let us turn to the testing of the motherboard.